St. Louis, Iron Mountain and Southern Railway 5: Crab Orchard and Egyptian Ownership

-In 1971, #5 was acquired by the newly-established Crab Orchard and Egyptian Railway and moved to their location in Marion, Illinois.
-It was subsequently used for tourist trips on former Illinois Central Railroad trackage.
-During the winter of 1973 and 1974, crews converted #5 from a tank engine to a tender engine, removing the saddle tank and converting Illinois Central auxiliary water tender X5512 (formerly numbered A-512) to a conventional tender with a coal bunker.
-On October 18, 1977, #5 pulled the CO&E's first revenue freight train and with the subsequent profit from revenue freight runs and declining success of tourist trips, the CO&E discontinued all passenger trains in 1979. #5 was withdrawn the same year.
+In 1971, No. 5 was acquired by the newly-established Crab Orchard and Egyptian Railway (COER) and moved to their location in Marion, Illinois.
+It was placed into service on May 29, 1973, hauling the railroads first tourist train on the former Illinois Central Railroad trackage.
+During the winter of 1973 and 1974, crews converted No. 5 from a tank engine to a tender engine, removing the saddle tank and converting Illinois Central auxiliary water tender X5512 (formerly numbered A-512) to a conventional tender with a coal bunker.
+On October 18, 1977, No. 5 pulled the CO&E's first revenue freight train and with the subsequent profit from revenue freight runs and declining success of tourist trips, the CO&E discontinued all passenger trains in 1979, with No. 5 being withdrawn from service in October of that same year; it was replaced by Crab Orchard and Egyptian 17.

-Time in Missouri
+St. Louis, Iron Mountain and Southern Railway

-In 1985, Shelby Brown approached the CO&E and offered to purchase #5 for the Southeast Missouri Steam Locomotive Association.
-The offer was accepted, and #5 was moved over the Union Pacific Railroad mainline to Jackson, Missouri, where a tourist railroad was being developed to operate over former Missouri Pacific Railroad trackage.
+In 1985, Shelby Brown approached the COER and offered to purchase No. 5 for the Southeast Missouri Steam Locomotive Association.
+The offer was accepted, and No. 5 was moved over the Union Pacific Railroad (UP) mainline to Jackson, Missouri, where a tourist railroad was being developed to operate over former Missouri Pacific Railroad trackage.
 The engine returned to service in 1986 and began pulling passenger trips on the new tourist railroad, now dubbed the St. Louis, Iron Mountain and Southern Railway, between Jackson, Gordonville, Dutchtown, and Delta.

 In the mid-late 1990's, the FRA enforced new rules and regulations in steam locomotive operation and maintenance, and several operational steam engines at the time had to be inspected.
-After a final run in 1999, #5 underwent an FRA inspection but failed after it was found to have damaged flues.
+After a final run in 1999, No. 5 underwent an FRA inspection but failed after it was found to have damaged flues.
 The engine had to undergo a complete overhaul, which would include numerous parts being replaced with newer identical ones in order to run again.
 It was estimated to cost $150,000 to complete the work, and the StLIM&S did not have the needed funds.
-They began a fundraising campaign to raise enough money to begin the overhaul but the cost soon rose to $200,000, which caused #5's overhaul to be cancelled.
+They began a fundraising campaign to raise enough money to begin the overhaul but the cost soon rose to $200,000, which caused No. 5's overhaul to be cancelled.
 The engine's parts would be scattered around the Jackson, Missouri depot for the next 20 years.

 "The public has amnesia.
 When No. 5 was shoved to the rear and put out of the spotlight, a lot of people in town forgot that we even had a steam engine."